polyaxon/polyaxon/sdks/python/http_client/v1/docs/RunsV1Api.md

 # create an instance of the API class
 api_instance = polyaxon_sdk.RunsV1Api(polyaxon_sdk.ApiClient(configuration))
 owner = 'owner_example' # str | Owner of the namespace
-project = 'project_example' # str | Project where the experiement will be assigned
+project = 'project_example' # str | Project where the run will be assigned
-uuid = 'uuid_example' # str | Unique integer identifier of the entity
+uuid = 'uuid_example' # str | Uuid identifier of the entity
 body = polyaxon_sdk.V1EntityStatusBodyRequest() # V1EntityStatusBodyRequest |

 try: